-Note: The vertices are not ordered in a circular fashion around the perimeter the rectangle, but rather such that each set of three consecutive vertices describes a closed triangle.
-In the right-hand illustration above, the first through third vertices create the left-hand triangle, and the second through fourth vertices create the right-hand triangle.
+The four vertices are not ordered in a circular fashion around the perimeter the rectangle, but are ordered such that each set of three consecutive vertices describes a closed triangle.
+In the right-hand illustration above, the first, second, and third vertices create the one triangle, and the second, third, and fourth vertices create the other triangle.
+By their nature, the triangles share vertices - two in this case.

-By editing the X and Y coordinates of the triangle strip, it becomes possible to create differently sized triangles.
+Editing the X and Y coordinates of each vertex in the triangle strip, modifies the shape and size of the triangles.
 Editing the tX and tY coordinates adjusts the texture mapping to the vertices of the screen object.
-Textures will be stretched as required to match the coordinates, be careful, otherwise the texture may be distorted!
+The texture coordinate specified will be "pinned" to that vertex and the texture is then stretched or squished as required to match the coordinates of the other vertices in the same triangle.
+Be careful when adjusting the tX and tY coordinates, as improper values will cause the texture to be distorted!
+Furthermore, the nature of the triangles means that the edges between triangles may become apparent if texture coordinate values are incorrect.